bashrc2/epicyon/README_architecture.md

 See *scripts/epicyon-notifications* for an example of a script which could be run in a cron job to then send notifications via XMPP or Matrix.

+### Limited Linked Data Support

+Where Json linked data signatures are supported there should not be arbitrary schema lookups via the web.
+Instead, recognized contexts should be added to *context.py*.
+This is in order to follow the principle of *no processing without full recognition*, in which the recognition step is not endlessly extendable by untrusted parties.

 ## High Level Architecture